Home

 Fall colors at Mountain Bridge Wilderness Area

 From Piedmont to the Blue Ridge Mountains and coastal plains, South Carolina has quite a diversity of landscapes.
-With 47 state parks, it turns into a leaf-peeping heaven every fall, colors bursting in every corner.
+With 47 state parks, it turns into a leaf-peeping heaven every fall, with colors bursting in every corner.
 Red maples, box elders, hickories, scarlet and black oaks, birches, and serviceberries create an amazing palette, from golden to bright red.

 Fall colors become visible around early October, particularly at elevations above 5,000 ft (1,524 m).
 Dogwood and sourwood trees usually turn first.
 Later, brilliant maples, oaks, and hickories join in, forming a sea of gold and bronze carpeting the landscapes in every direction.
 On lower elevations, the peak time to see fall foliage throughout the state falls in late October and runs through early November.
 However, every year might be slightly different.